 Provençal Tomato & Basil Soup

+A Provençal twist on a classic tomato soup.
 This Tomato & Basil Soup with Goat Cheese Tartine recipe is exactly what you want to cook on a rainy day.
 Rich and soothing yet with the delicious addition of fresh basil that makes it absolutely unforgettable.

 La Soupe au Pistou